george-simon/pandas-challenge/README.md

   * Average Purchase Total per Person by Age Group

 ### Top Spenders
-* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+* Identify the top 5 spenders in the game by total purchase value, then list (in a table):

 ### Most Popular Items
 * Identify the 5 most popular items by purchase count, then list (in a table):